Post three of three, in section For Teachers

 A Healthy, Safe Life

 Receiving body work or loving touch can be incredibly healing.
-Typically when you have gone through challenging periods of disconnection and stress, the body will still be carrying this around with you.
+Typically, when you have gone through challenging periods of disconnection and stress, the body will still be carrying this around with you.
 Having someone help the body come back to feeling safe in itself is very healing.

 Finding Meaning

 Having a means of creative expression can be helpful for someone making sense of their experiences.
-Also, when someone’s paradigm has been disrupted finding gentle ways to ease back into a more consensus reality gives someone time to reintegrate into the world.
+Also, when someone’s paradigm has been disrupted, finding gentle ways to ease back into a more consensus reality gives someone time to reintegrate into the world.

 The person may want to compartmentalise their experiences, either temporarily or forever, in order to be able to function in consensus reality.
 Or they may feel that it’s important to find alternative paradigms that help them make sense of their experiences.